 We invite you to become a Kol Ami family and infuse these programs with your energy and creativity.
 We function with the participation and generosity of members’ time, energy and expertise.
 The success of our programs relies on this volunteer involvement.

-The location for all programs unless otherwise noted is the Unitarian Universalist Church.
-Arlington.
+The location for all programs unless otherwise noted is the Unitarian Universalist Church of Arlington (UUCA), 4444 Arlington Blvd, Arlington VA.

 To learn more about these programs, please contact the Coordinator of Kol Ami’s Children and Family Programs at firstname.lastname@example.org.

-In addition, the teachers and children from our Jewish Children’s Education Program (JCEP) conduct a few services for the community.
-Prior to these services the community will enjoy dinner together (usually pizza and salad).
+In addition, each year the teachers and children from our Jewish Children’s Education Program (JCEP) lead one or more School Shabbat services for the community.
+Prior to these services the community will enjoy dinner together.
 Please check our events page for these services.
-Please RSVP for dinner to the Coordinator of Kol Ami’s Children and Family Programs at email@example.com.
+Please RSVP for dinner to the Coordinator of Kol Ami’s Children and Family Programs at firstname.lastname@example.org.

 For children about 3 to 6 years old: We welcome children of all ages to join our main Shabbat services.
 However, we also realize that young children’s attention is short and may not be able to attend the entire service.